 Under Dekkers’ leadership, Bayer’s previous structure - comprising a strategic management holding company and operational subgroups - was replaced by an integrated organization under the umbrella of the strong Bayer brand.

-Born on September 22, 1957 in the Dutch city of Tilburg, Dekkers studied chemistry and chemical engineering.
+Born on September 22, 1957, in Tilburg, Netherlands, Dekkers studied chemistry and chemical engineering.
 He began his professional career in 1985 as a scientist at the corporate research center of General Electric in the United States, gaining experience in various units of the company before joining AlliedSignal (subsequently Honeywell International Inc.) in 1995.